As helpful as it is, one of many shortcuts that keep PC users’ heads scrambling after misapplying is the Ctrl +z shortcut.

 🗨️

-In this article, we will examine how you can recover files lost by control +z on windows 10.
+In this article, we will examine how you can recover files lost by control + z both on Windows 10 and 11.

 How is it possible that files can be lost with Ctrl + Z?